 The neurosciences medical team is often made up of health care providers from many different specialties.
 This may include:

-- Neurologist: A doctor specialist who has received extra training in the treatment of brain and nervous system disorders
+- Neurologist: A doctor who has received extra training in the treatment of brain and nervous system disorders

 - Vascular surgeon: A doctor who has received extra training in the surgical treatment of blood vessel disorders